oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

   - **Implementation shortfall (IS)** measures transaction costs by comparing actual performance to that of a hypothetical portfolio that executes all trades costlessly
     - IS as a measure of trading costs is preferable both to VWAP and effective spread, which can both be gamed by traders
     - It can be expressed as a total dollar amount, an amount per share, or a basis point amount by dividing by the value of the order
-    - It is important to note that some tades are not executed in a timely manner, and others never execute at all
+    - It is important to note that some trades are not executed in a timely manner, and others never execute at all
     - These events would necessitate adjustments to an IS calculation
       - *Decision price* is the price at which an order initiates
         - If an order is placed during market close, the decision price is the close of the previous day